-In this sense, the film script of Falcão..., as a mirror, reflects the mediatic scenario that we want to understand: the various l's, that in the explicitness of the discourse's will to truth make the dialogue unfeasible, reverberate an ampler situation based on the micro-space of the narrative: they are various voices, or a cacophony if we wish; the reverse of the polyphonic dimension (Bakhtin) minimally necessary for us to evoke a hypothesis of a practice of alterity.
-From the point of view of the reflection concerning journalistic discourses, which are very much anchored in the presupposition that they are the possessors of truth, the social and technological situation nowadays renews our conditions for reflection: what the polarization and pulverization of the discourses reveal to us indeed - in the mediatic macro-space and the structure of many of its narratives - is that if everything is the will to truth, truth or even non-truth, can be in various places and in various discourses.
+In this sense, the film script of Falcão..., as a mirror, reflects the mediatic scenario that we want to understand: the various I's, that in the explicitness of the discourse's will to truth make the dialogue unfeasible and reverberate an ampler situation based on the micro-space of the narrative: they are various voices, or a cacophony if we wish; the reverse of the polyphonic dimension (BAKHTIN) minimally necessary for us to evoke a hypothesis of a practice of othering.
+From the point of view of the reflection concerning journalistic discourses, which are very much anchored in the presupposition that they are the possessors of truth, the social and technological situation nowadays renews our conditions for reflection: what the polarization and pulverization of the discourses really reveal to us - in the macro-space of media and the structure of many of its narratives - is that if everything is the will to truth, truth or even non-truth, can be in various places and in various discourses.